Kanazawa Station

 This is the southern terminus of the Hokuriku Main Line.
 Those wishing to climb or going skiing on nearby Mt Ibuki should transfer to the Tokaido Main Line and get off at Omi-Nagaoka Station.
 The Tokaido Main Line continues on to destinations in Gifu and Aichi prefectures.
 Passengers for Shin-Osaka, Nagoya or Tokyo should transfer to the Tokaido Shinkansen.

 The Ohmi Railway Main Line can also be accessed at Maibara Station.
 This is a private local railway line that runs between Maibara Station and Kibukawa Station.
-You can see a full map of the Ohmi Railway’s three lines here.
+From Kanazawa, travel by Hokuriku Shinkansen to Tsuruga and transfer to JR West services for Maibara.

-A local train bound for Fukui at Kanazawa Station
+A local train at Kanazawa Station before direct JR local services to Fukui ended

-A local train bound for Fukui at Kanazawa Station
+A local train at Kanazawa Station before direct JR local services to Fukui ended

 Useful Links